Titaniel3/asda/datasets.md

 # Applied Statistical Data Science – Homework Week 1

 ## About
 This repository contains my work for the first homework of the Applied Statistical Data Science course.
+The task was to find three Datasets which reflect my personal interests.

 ## Dataset 1: Online Chess Games
 **Description:**